antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 There are block diagram level datasheets in the 'datasheets' folder that describe the features and specs of this family of system, the 640, 660, and 680.
 I could not find detailed datasheets nor anything specifically for the 740.
 Zoran merged with CSR in 2011 and CSR is now part of Qualcomm.
 There used to be an SDK that Zoran provided.

 However, I am thus far undeterred because the debug terminal gives the user access to quite a bit of information, including read/write access to the system's registers, control of gpio state and direction, i2c bus devices, etcetera.
-As stated above I am not an electrical or computer engineer but it looks like everything one would want might be there.
 I successfully read ~ 75% of the registers to a file, 'registry\_dump.txt' in the 'dumps' folder.
 The debug utility command 'rrc' outputs the result of a read in C code in the form of a 'WriteTLReg' call.
+The other ~25% are Read/Write protected, their labels and addresses are known and listed in 'unread_registers.txt'.
+I do not kow if they are software or hardware protected, read commands reboot the system, write commands produce no output.

 ## FLASH MEMORY:

 The flash chip was made by Spansion/Infineon.
 There are pictures of it in the 'hi res images folder'.
-I attempted reading the chip with flashrom/flashprog run on a raspberry pi pico using the instructions for external flashing found on https://libreboot.org/docs/install/spi.html and confirmed that it is an S25FL016A.
+I attempted reading the chip with flashrom/flashprog run on a raspberry pi pico using the instructions for external flashing found on https://libreboot.org/docs/install/spi.html and confirmed that it is an S25FL016A/S25FL016A1F.
 There is a preliminary datasheet for the chip in the datasheets folder.
 I successfully dumped the chip contents and verified the image, 'apex.bin' and 'apex\_verify.bin' are in the dumps folder.
 I used binwalk to analyze the image.
 Results can be seen in the dumps folder as well, MIPS CPU is confirmed.

 ## RAM:

-The board very clearly has a Samsung K4H561638H-UCCC chip.
+The 250 board has a Samsung K4H561638H-UCCC chip.
 There is a datasheet in 'datasheets' for the K4H561638H-UCCC and similar.

+The 250A board has a Hynix HY5DU561622FTP-5.

+Both chips are 256mb

 ## OS: